-Approved Certificates and Training Programs - Fee: \$35
+Approved Certificates and Training Programs - Fee: \$30

 EvCC have reviewed certain professional programs which are recognized regionally/ nationally.
-These include: Para-professional Education Experience, A&P Licenses, APICS, Fire Fighting Certificates, Dept. of Justice Training Certificates, WA State Criminal Justice Commission, and Emergency Management Training (EMT) Certificates.
-Clear criteria have been established for assigning credits for these programs, therefore further review/ assessment is unnecessary.
-There is a \$30 fee to transcribe these credits.
+These include: Para-professional Education Experience, A&P Licenses, APICS, credits maximum).
+Exceptions may be granted on a case by case basis.

+Fire Fighting Certificates, Dept. of Justice Training Certificates, WA State Criminal Justice Commission, Emergency Management Training (EMT) Certificates, and CompTIA A + Certificate.
+Clear criteria have been established for assigning credits for these programs, therefore further review/assessment is unnecessary.
+There is a \$30 fee to transcribe these credits, per student, per program of study.

-For university transfer degrees (DTA): Credit is applicable only as "B" list electives (15 credit maximum).
+For university transfer degrees (DTA): Generally, credits are applicable only as "B" list electives (15 $\,$ to meet program requirements or electives.

-For EvCC's non-transfer programs (Associate in Technical Arts, Associate in Fine Arts and Associate in Arts and Science - Option I): A maximum of 60 credits may be used to meet program requirements or electives.
+For EvCC's non-transfer programs (Associate in Technical Arts, Associate in Fine Arts and Associate in Arts and Science - Option I): A maximum of 60 credits may be used